 5 MANUAL COMPACTION RAMMER, LIGHT

 The light compaction rammer shall be as shown in Fig. 1 to Fig. 3.
 The mass of the moving parts of the rammer shall be 2.6 kg ± 25 g.
-The length of the guide pipe shall be such that it gives a fall of 310 ± 4 mm.
+The length of the guide pipe shall be such that it gives a fall of 310 mm ± 4 mm.
 The free end of the rammer foot shall be squared with the sides and shall be finished smooth.
 Provision shall also be made to secure this to the shaft with a pin to prevent it from unscrewing during usage.
 It shall be chrome plated.
 It shall be provided with air vents at both ends as shown in Fig. 3 and a suitable guide for the shaft of the rammer shall be screwed on to the pipe at the top end.
 The washer shall be as shown in Fig. 2 and shall be minimum 1.5 mm thick.

 6 MANUAL COMPACTION RAMMER, HEAVY

 The heavy compaction rammer shall be as shown in Fig. 1, Fig. 2 and Fig. 4.
 The mass of the moving parts of the rammer shall be 4.9 kg ± 50 g.
-The length of the guide pipe shall be such that it gives a fall of 450 ± 4 mm.
+The length of the guide pipe shall be such that it gives a fall of 450 mm ± 4 mm.
 The free end of the rammer foot shall be squared with the sides and shall be finished smooth.
 Provision shall also be made to secure it to the shaft with a pin to prevent it from unscrewing during usage.
 It shall be chrome plated.
 The washer shall be as shown in Fig. 4 and shall be of minimum 1.5 mm thick.

 7 MECHANICAL COMPACTION RAMMER, LIGHT

 The mechanical rammer shall be as shown in Fig. 5 to Fig. 6.
 The mass of moving parts of the rammer shall be 2.6 kg ± 25 g.
 The rammer shall operate mechanically by power operated machine.
-The design of rammer shall be such that it gives a fall of 310 ± 4 mm from the surface of the specimen and provide uniform and complete coverage of specimen surface irrespective of mould size 100 mm or 150 mm.
+The design of rammer shall be such that it gives a fall of 310 mm ± 4 mm from the surface of the specimen and provide uniform and complete coverage of specimen surface irrespective of mould size 100 mm or 150 mm.
 The machine shall be equipped with a resettable blow counter device.
 Provision shall be made to stop the machine on completion of set number of blows.
 The machine shall be equipped with a mechanical means to support the rammer when not in use.

 8 MECHANICAL COMPACTION RAMMER, HEAVY

 The mechanical rammer shall be as shown in Fig. 7 to Fig. 8.
 The mass of moving parts of the rammer shall be 4.9 kg ± 50 g.
 The rammer shall operate mechanically by power operated machine.
-The design of rammer shall be such that it gives a fall of 450 ± 4 mm from the surface of the specimen and shall provide uniform and complete coverage of specimen surface irrespective of mould size 100 mm or 150 mm.
+The design of rammer shall be such that it gives a fall of 450 mm ± 4 mm from the surface of the specimen and shall provide uniform and complete coverage of specimen surface irrespective of mould size 100 mm or 150 mm.
 The machine shall be equipped with a resettable blow counter device.
 Provision shall be made to stop the machine on completion of set numbers of blows.
 The machine shall be equipped with a mechanical means to support the rammer when not in use.

 All dimensions in millimetres.

-Fig. 1 Assembly Of Manual Compaction Rammer
+Fig. 1 Assembly of Manual Compaction Rammer

 All dimensions in millimetres.

-Fig. 2 Details Of Light Manual Compaction Rammer Foot, Shaft And Knob
+Fig. 2 Details of Light Manual Compaction Rammer Foot, Shaft and Knob

 All dimensions in millimetres.